Ada Josephine Todd

-Ada Josephine Todd (also known as Adah J. Todd; June 16, 1858 – October 27, 1904) was an American author and educator.
+Ada Josephine Todd (also known as Adah J. Todd; June 16, 1858 – October 27, 1904) was an American author and educator born in Connecticut.
+She pursued an extensive education despite limited financial means, graduating from Claverack College before earning degrees from Syracuse University and Boston University.
+She held teaching positions in classical languages and the sciences at institutions in Ohio and Connecticut, including Xenia Female College and Bridgeport High School, where she introduced the laboratory method into public school science instruction.
+Todd combined her academic career with a strong interest in literature, publishing articles, translations, and a book titled The Vacation Club (1892), which explored topics in natural history, geology, and astronomy.
+She was active in literary and educational organizations, including the Association of American Authors, the Browning Society of Philadelphia, and the Collegiate Alumnae Association, where she served in leadership roles.

 Early life and education

 Ada (or, "Adah") Josephine Todd was born in Redding, Connecticut, June 16, 1858.
 Her parents were Seth Todd and Deborah (Burr) Todd.
 She descended on her father's side from Christopher Todd, one of the pioneer settlers of New Haven Colony.
 On her mother's side, from Jehue Burre of Fairfield, Connecticut she inherited character from a double line of Puritan ancestry.
 Ada's siblings were Henry Burton Todd (b.
 1846); Charless Burr (b.
 1849); Jennie S. Todd and Hattie E., twins (b.
 1860).

 As her father had a large family and little wealth, he could give his daughter only the advantages of the common schools and a preparatory school.
 In 1873, she graduated from the Fort Edward Collegiate Institute, New York, and in 1876, attended Claverack College.
 By teaching in summer and writing throughout the year, she succeeded in paying her expense in college and received from Syracuse University the degree of A.B., in 1880.
-By her own efforts and in opposition to the wishes of her friends, she continued her studies in Greek and philosophy and won the degree of A.M., in Syracuse University, in 1883.
+By her efforts and in opposition to the wishes of her friends, she continued her studies in Greek and philosophy and won the degree of A.M., in Syracuse University, in 1883.
 In 1886, Boston University conferred upon her the degree of Ph.D. for work in languages and literature.
 She was valedictorian of one of her classes and salutatorian of another.